Updated May 29, 2023

-Scenario manager helps to find the results for different scenarios.
-Let’s consider a company which wants to buy raw material for their organization needs.
-Due to the scarcity of funds the company wants to understand how much cost will happen for different possibilities of buying.
+The scenario manager helps to find the results for different scenarios.
+Let’s consider a company that wants to buy raw materials for their organization’s needs.
+Due to the scarcity of funds, the company wants to understand how much cost will happen for different possibilities of buying.

-In these cases, we can use the scenario manager for applying different scenarios to understand the results and take the decision accordingly.
-Now consider Raw material X, Raw material Y, and Raw material Z. We know the price of each and we want to know how much amount need for different scenarios.
+In these cases, we can use the scenario manager for applying different scenarios to understand the results and make the decision accordingly.
+Now consider Raw material X, Raw material Y, and Raw material Z. We know the price of each, and we want to know how much amount need for different scenarios.

 Now we need to design 3 scenarios like High volume purchase, Medium volume purchase, and Low volume purchase.
 For that, click on What if Analysis and select Scenario Manager.

 Once we select the scenario manager, the following window will open.

 As shown in the screenshot, currently, there were no scenarios; if we want to add scenarios, we need to click on the “Add” option available.

 Then it will ask for the Scenario name and changing cells.
 Give scenario name whatever you want as per your requirement.
 Here I am giving “High volume.”

 Changing cells is the range of cells that your scenario values for different scenarios.
 Suppose if we observe the below screenshot.
-No. of units will change in each scenario that is the reason in changing cells we used C2:C4 which means C2, C3, and C4.
+No. of units will change in each scenario; that is the reason for changing cells; we used C2:C4, which means C2, C3, and C4.

 Once you give the change values, click on “OK”, then it will ask for the changing values for the High volume scenario.
 Input the values for high volume scenario and then click on “Add” to add another scenario “, Medium Volume.”

 Give name as “Medium volume” and give the same range and click Ok then it will ask for values.

 Again, click on “Add” and create one more scenario “, Low volume”, with low values like below.

 Once all scenarios have done, click on “Ok” You will find the below screen.